High-resolution Probabilistic Precipitation Prediction for use in Climate Simulations: Results and Discussion

-After validating our model for a single location, we train our model using the dataset for Wales that has 305 spatial points on the fine resolution grid.
+After validating our model for a single location, we train our model at 305 spatial points on Wales corresponding to the fine resolution grid.
 We train one model per grid point for the 5 years ending on 31st December 1999 and compare our probabilistic precipitation prediction with the observed precipitation and prediction of IFS over the nearly 20 years starting 1st of January 2000 and ending on 31st of July 2019.
-We decided to train our model from 5 years of data as this appears to be the optimal trade-off between computation complexity and prediction performance.
+We decided to train our model from 5 years of data as this appears to be the optimal trade-off between computational complexity and prediction performance.

-In Figure~\ref{fig:wales_day_rainfall}, we illustrate the median prediction of precipitation by CP-MCMC on 4 separate days with different amounts of rainfall from the autumn and winter seasons of 2000, 2006, 2012 and 2018 in comparison to the IFS forecast and the observed precipitation over Wales.
-This shows that our model prediction is able to pick up local variabilities in precipitation and have comparable performance to the IFS forecast.

 The spread skill graph in Figure \ref{fig:spread_skill_wales} shows that our RMS spread is slightly too big and we could afford to decrease our credible intervals for more precise forecasts.
 We assess the accuracy of probabilities estimated by our model for different events with different amounts of precipitation based on the ROC curve and AUC in Figure~\ref{fig:wales_roc_auc}; and by comparing the estimated probability and the observed probability of different precipitation events aggregated over the 20 years in Figure~\ref{fig:wales_agg_compare}.
 The figures show similar performance, to the single location inference for Cardiff in Section~\ref{sec:cardiff_result}.